RentoSaijo/RentoSaijo/README.md

 ## About

 ### ✉️ [Email](mailto:rentosaijo0527@gmail.com) | [LinkedIn](https://www.linkedin.com/in/rentosaijo/) | [X](https://x.com/RentoSaijo) | [YouTube](https://www.youtube.com/@RentoSaijo)
-Rento Saijo is a Statistics & Data Science and Computer Science student at Connecticut College focused on sports analytics, with a hockey-first lens.
-He builds end-to-end projects that turn messy sports data into decision-ready insights; developing data pipelines and QA workflows, training and evaluating probabilistic models, and shipping results through interactive dashboards (Streamlit/D3) with clear documentation.
+I’m a Statistics & Data Science and Computer Science student at Connecticut College and a sports analytics builder focused on turning raw data into tools teams can actually use.
+My work combines statistical modeling, software engineering, and on-ice perspective: I’m the author/maintainer of nhlscraper, an R package for collecting, cleaning, modeling, and visualizing NHL/ESPN data; I’ve built expected-goals models, interactive dashboards, and D3 visualizations to study shot quality, player value, and tactical decision-making; and I’ve applied that toolkit professionally as a Data Analyst Intern at HockeySkytte.
+I’m especially interested in hockey data infrastructure, probabilistic modeling, player evaluation, and decision tools that help move analysis from “what happened?” to “what should we do next?”

 ## Projects